somnathbarole85/somnathbarole85.github.io/README.md

 In perticular this repo has ui.R, server.R those required for shiny app.

-The folder Slidify files contain index.html, index.Rmd, index.md and all other supprting files.
+The repo also contain index.html, index.Rmd, index.md and all other supprting files.